app-net-interface/awi-catalyst-sdwan-operator/README.md

 ![Image of Kube AWI](docs/kube-awi.png)

-Installation of the kube-awi on the k8s creates a special deployment called `kube-awi-controller-manager` (kube-awi operator in the graph) which acts as a special process that will:
+Installation of the catalyst-sdwan-operator on the k8s creates a special deployment called `catalyst-sdwan-operator-controller-manager` (catalyst-sdwan-operator operator in the graph) which acts as a special process that will:

 * watch for updates of `internetworkdomainconnections` and